Somya-Khandelwal/OS/Kernel Threads and Synchronization/OS-Lab1-report.md

     // while(holding(lk));
     // lk->locked = 1;

-    // Using the above commented code was resulting in problems
+    /* Using the above commented code was resulting in problems due to lack of atomicity
-    // due to lack of atomicity
+     This resulted in very long busy waits
-    // This resulted in very long busy waits
+    */

     // acquire(lk);

-    // Ask the reason why acquire and release is not working
+    /* Inbuilt acquire and release functions also do not work  */

     while (xchg(&lk->locked, 1))
         ;